tiry/PixelPulseNeo/ReadMe.md

 The API endpoint is exposed on `http://localhost:5000/api/`

-The Web interface is exposed on `http://localhost:5000/web/`
+The Web interface is exposed on `http://localhost:5000/web/` (pass-through for the compiled reactjs resources)

 See [Matrix.api](Matrix/api/ReadMe.md) for the source and for more details on the internals.